Producer / Mixer - Co-management with Bucks Music Management

 As writers and musicians Boe Weaver have made several albums including the 2 Jackson Analogue albums, the critically acclaimed Psych record “Boe Weaver” and have recorded under the names “The Lullaby Club” and “The Van Patterson Quartet”.

-Fast forward to 2017 and the guys have recently finished producing the acclaimed Whyte Horses debut and as well as the much anticipated debut album for Rhys Lewis for Decca including the three stand out singles “Tired of Always Waking up Without You”, “Living the the City” and “Wish i Was Sober”.
-Alongside finishing the 77:78 album for Heavenly the guys have also have completed some very successful sessions with hot unsigned artist Swan Levitt as well as production and mix on various tracks for forthcoming Wandering Hearts LP.
+Fast forward to 2018 and the guys have produced the acclaimed Whyte Horses debut and as well as the much anticipated debut album for Rhys Lewis for Decca including the three stand out singles “Tired of Always Waking up Without You”, “Living the the City” and “Wish i Was Sober”.
+Alongside finishing the 77:78 album for Heavenly the guys have also produced Swan Levitt’s latest EP as well as production and mix on various tracks the latest Wandering Hearts LP and various tracks for Lauren Hibbert’s debut EP.

 Obsessed with “the truth” of a song, Boe Weaver combine traditional recording and production techniques with an experimental ear.
 Searching out character in audio has become second nature to them, creating an exciting and exploratory sound to every act they work with.